-At an annual board meeting held in (month), members of the Indian community will be afforded the opportunity to provide comments and sugge estions regarding programming for Indian students.
+At an annual board meeting held in August, members of the Indian community will be afforded the opportunity to provide comments and suggestions regarding programming for Indian students.

-6. The District will annually provide a current copy of Policies 7231 and 72131P to the tribe by (mail, email, posting at tribal offices, etc.).
+6. The District will annually provide a current copy of Policies 7231 and 72131P to the tribe by mail.